Results Reliability Respect

 Nicketta Browne-Marke

-Nicketta Browne-Marke is a junior associate at GPKLegal.
-She graduated with a Bachelor's Degree in Law from Birmingham City University before completing the Legal Practice Course (LPC) at the University of Law in Birmingham, UK.
-She was called to the Sierra Leone Bar in 2017 and completed her pupillage at BMT Law Chambers.
+Nicketta Browne-Marke graduated from Nottingham City University before completing the Legal Practice Course (LPC) at the University of Law in Birmingham, UK.
+She was admitted as a barrister and solicitor to the Sierra Leone Bar in 2017 and completed her pupillage at BMT Law Chambers.
 During her pupillage and following on from its successful completion, Nicketta has worked on a number of matters relating to land law, commercial law, family law, criminal law and contract law.

 Email Nicketta